Classifying spaces of infinity-sheaves: The concordance resolution is concordance-invariant

-for each $n \geq 0$.
-Therefore $F(- \times {\A^\bullet})$ is enriched over spaces. \end{proof} \begin{cor} $\sB F$ is enriched over spaces and is concordance invariant. \end{cor} \begin{proof} To see that $\sB F$ is enriched, post-compose (\ref{eq:enriched}) with the homotopy colimit functor (alias geometric realization or diagonal) and use the fact that it commutes with products.
-In particular, $\sB F$ sends smooth homotopies to simplicial homotopies and smooth homotopy equivalences to simplicial homotopy equivalences.
-Hence it is concordance invariant. \end{proof}
+\begin{corollary} Given a category~$\sD_0$ as in \cref{defn:dcat}, for any presheaf $F: \sD_0^\op \to \Sp$, the presheaf $\sB F$ is enriched over spaces and is concordance invariant. \end{corollary}

+\begin{proof} To see that $\sB F$ is enriched, and hence concordance invariant, post-compose (\ref{eq:enriched}) with the homotopy colimit functor (alias geometric realization or diagonal) and use the fact that it commutes with products. \end{proof}